hemanth-sunkireddy/ESW_Project/README.md

 ## Dissolved Oxygen
 ``` DO (mg/L) = A * (S / (1 + (B * T))) * (1 + C * P) * (1 - (D * TDS))```
 ``` DO = a - (b * pH) - (c * T) - (d * Turb)```
+- pH is inversely proportional to the dissolved oxygen.

 ## pH Sensor Calculation: